 Standard Wilderness First Aid is a good start, and it also doesn’t hurt to have some knowledge of a few natural remedies, along with some medicinal herbs.
 There are plenty of things out there that got us by prior to modern medicine.
 Know how to clean and suture wounds, prevent infections, and even set broken bones.

 Preventing and treating infection, cold remedies, digestive remedies, and even pain relief can be accomplished with the right herbal remedies and knowledge.
-A good balance of modern medicine and homeopathic remedies will keep you safe and able to fend for yourself if necessary.

 10. How to Reuse and Repurpose